 Can You Apply Too Much Fertilizer?

 It can be easy to apply too much fertilizer.
-Unfortunately, by the time you find out, it’s likely too late as the lime tree starts to die.
+Sometimes, by the time you find out, it can be too late as the lime tree starts to die.
 Make sure to buy a reputable brand of fertilizer and read the instructions, especially if you’re fertilizing a dwarf or potted plant.

-If you decide on using synthetic fertilizer, and not compost, then you should also be aware of a few issues that can develop.
+If you decide on using synthetic fertilizer, then you should also be aware of a few issues that can develop.

 First, synthetic fertilizer is formulated to have either a slow or fast-release, meaning a lot of the concentrated nutrients will spread in the soil slowly or quickly.
 While lime trees are heavy feeders, they can still be overloaded if they get too many nutrients in a short time.
 If their soil gets too saturated with nutrients (especially nitrogen), their roots can get chemically burned.
 With this, the tree can die fairly quickly.

 However, there isn’t much concern if you’re using a reputable brand and following their instructions.
 Again, when in doubt—consider using compost!